1,000+ Opportunities

 Description of grantees by jurisdiction Description of grantees by focus area Description of grantees by year Click here to join our mailing list. ensures HTML content is downloaded and parsed first.
 This also means the site can begin to display prior to loading all JS, which helps display performance.

-Based on current listing details, eligibility includes: Safety net providers and organizations serving underserved communities in Maryland, including primary care, behavioral health, dental, and maternal health providers.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Safety net providers and organizations serving underserved communities in Maryland, including primary care, behavioral health, dental, and maternal health providers.
+Confirm the full requirements in the official notice before applying.

-The current target date is December 9, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for MD Community Health Resources Commission (CHRC) Grant Program are due December 9, 2026.
+This is an annual program.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.